zolagonano/fire-ninja-bot/README.md

 Available commands:

 - `/help`: Shows Help message.
+- `/support`: Shows donation URLs.
 - `/mtproxy`: Fetches and provides a list of available proxies.
 - `/shadowsocks`: Fetches and provides a list of shadowsocks proxies.
 - `/vmess`: Fetches and provides a list of VMess proxies.
 - `/vless`: Fetches and provides a list of VLess proxies.
 - `/trojan`: Fetches and provides a list of Trojan proxies.
+- `/hysteria`: Fetches and provides a list of Hysteria(v1 and v2) proxies.
+- `/tuic`: Fetches and provides a list of TUIC proxies.

 ## Setup